 The Companion Course to Holistic Tarot

 I don’t think having a copy of Holistic Tarot is required for you to utilize this companion course or reap benefits from it.
-It does help, however, since I make references to passages in the book but don’t discuss the actual contents in these videos and study guides.
-The syllabus is also a specific syllabus for navigating Holistic Tarot for an independent study course on tarot.
+It does help, however, since I make references to pages in the book but don’t discuss the actual contents.
+The syllabus for the companion course is also a specific syllabus for navigating Holistic Tarot.
+Nonetheless, I was mindful of those who might not have the book and tried to craft a series of videos that would still be instructional for such folk.

 Attn: Tarot Beginners